ShubhamGupta24/ShubhamGupta24/README.md

 <br>
  - 🌎I'm from India<br>
  - 🌱I'm a learner having keen interests in software development <br>
+ - 💻I'm a full stack developer in specialisation in MERN AND FERN stack<br>
  - 📗I'm currently learning Machine Learning and NLP.<br>
  - 🔭I'm looking for internship oppurtunity in the field of Data Science.<br>
  - 📫 How to reach me guptashubhamofficial24@gmail.com